lake-wg/authz/draft-selander-lake-authz.md

 ## Well-Known Name Under ".arpa" Name Space

 This document allocates a well-known name under the .arpa name space according to the rules given in {{RFC3172}} and {{RFC6761}}.
-The name "ake-authz.arpa" is requested.
+The name "lake-authz.arpa" is requested.
 No subdomains are expected, and addition of any such subdomains requires the publication of an IETF Standards Track RFC.
 No A, AAAA, or PTR record is requested.